lrvick/kral/README.md

 #### Permanent Query ####

-You could also initiate a permanant query which will bypass KRALR_SLOTS and never get bumped out of the way in favor of standard querys.
+You could also initiate a permanant query which will bypass KRALR_SLOTS and never get bumped out of the way in favor of standard queries.
 Kralr will always devote resourced to collecting data on permanent queries any time it is running.

 #### Initiate a permanent query ####